 Protecting Your Credit After a Divorce

+Have a solid spending plan to help you adjust.
 Create a budget (or modify your existing one) to figure out what you can and cannot afford.
-Prioritize your expenses and keep up the payments that have a direct impact on your credit score, e.g. loans and credit cards.
+Prioritize your most important expenses and keep up the payments that have a direct impact on your credit score, e.g. loans and credit cards.

 Deal with your joint debts.
 Sever your financial ties to your spouse as soon as you realize divorce is imminent.
-Go through your credit report and use recent billing statements make a list of all accounts that are jointly held.
-Close these accounts, in writing and by phone for extra protection, and ask the creditor not to re-open them.
+It makes the financial transition much easier.
+Review your credit report and use recent billing statements make a list of all accounts that are jointly held.
+Close these accounts, in writing and by phone for extra protection.
+Ask the creditor not to re-open accounts.

-Remove your spouse’s authorized user status if you want to keep them from running up a balance that creditors won’t hold them responsible for.
+Remove your spouse’s authorized user status from any credit cards.
+You don't want your ex-spouse running up a balance that creditors won’t hold them responsible for.

-Each ex-spouse should work to get the debts they’re responsible for in their own name by refinancing loans and transferring credit card balances to another credit.
+Work to get the debts you're responsible for in your own name.
+You can do this by refinancing loans and transferring credit card balances to another credit card.
 If you and your spouse can’t work out these details together, perhaps the attorneys can reach a better agreement.
 In the meantime, try to keep making at least the minimum payments on the accounts that affect your credit.
 Otherwise, the court will have to make a final decision about debt responsibility.